They Only Come Out at Night

 Who Killed the Florida House?

-Jostling between a construction industry trade organization and multiple governmental bodies has left the house in limbo.
+After jostling between a construction industry trade organization and multiple governmental bodies, the future of the sustainable demonstration house is uncertain.

 07/25/2022 By Isaac Eger